Practice Samples

 All of this info is found in the Instructions linked above.

-After You Have Submitted The Practice Samples
+After You Have Submitted the Practice Samples

 Keep in mind that the amount of time it takes for you to hear from ABCN about your cases has nothing to do with whether they will be accepted.
 Instead, it is a reflection of how well organized your reviewers are and whether any of the reviewers had to disqualify themselves from looking at your cases (e.g., if they happened to have trained you).
 When a reviewer disqualifies him/herself, the cases have to be returned to the ABPP office and sent out to another reviewer.
 This is one good reason to remove your identifying information from the cases before you submit them.
 In other words, don’t just remove the patient’s name and other identifiers–remove yours too.
 ABCN considers this to be an accepted practice, and it greatly reduces the likelihood of a reviewer disqualifying themselves from your cases.